 • Appointment only. • Specializing in classic styled Japanese. • Not taking fix-up's or finish up's (unfortunately there are too many of these requests). •e-mail "is" the contact~ ToKnowClark@aol.com Social media is not a good contact - E-mail is best, using Facebook or Instagram will only frustrate you because Clark does not often check private messaging supplied by those app's).

 • WHEN MESSAGING INCLUDE: • Description of the imagery (i.e. what do you want?
 Hero, Crain, Dragon, Koi, Floral etc...). • Black & Grey or Color. • Amount of skin & the area to be tattoo'd. • Budget and possibly your time frame. • Traveling from afar or local. ... • Over 40,000 hours in the skin, over 20,000 people tattoo'd.
 Now in his late 50's Clark is currently tattooing 5 people a week (one a day). • The full sized style of tattooing is for serious people only.
 Each tattoo is a serious & time consuming project, Serious for the client as well as the craftsman.
-Clark also enjoys doing the smaller 6" to 12" tattoos - known in Japan as "one-point tattooing". • Clark tattoos Thursday - Sunday from 1:00p to 5:00p., appointments are at 1:00p., please let us know which of these days of the week are best for you. • E-mails are answered in the order received. • Clarks calendar can "sometimes" be booked way out.
-Please be patient and understanding... it's never his intention to put anyone off. • Clark works from a private, invite only, one-on-one quiet shop, not open to the public.
+Clark also enjoys doing the smaller 6" to 12" tattoos - known in Japan as "one-point tattooing". • Clark tattoos Wednesday - Sunday at 1:00p. - Please let us know which of these days of the week are best for you. • E-mails are answered in the order received. • Clarks calendar usualy booked 3 to 6 months out.
+Please be patient and understanding... it's never his intention to put anyone off. • Clark works from a private, invite only, one on one shop.
+It is quiet and not open to the public.
 He does not have a walk-in street shop.
-Once your appointments are booked you will be sent the shop address.
+You will be sent the shop address for the consultion.

-• Please read this entire page before inquiring, it has a lot of info that will help you decide if Clark is the right craftsman for you. • HOW LONG DOES IT TAKE ??? -Depending on complexity and wether it is black and grey or color. ~ Full Back average ~ 35 - 60 hrs (collar to mid thigh). ~ Arms on average ~ each take 25 - 40 hrs (deltoid to wrist). ~ Legs on average ~ each take 35 - 60 hrs (hip to ankle). • Work is done in sessions - Sessions average 2 to 4 hours each - these short length sessions creates the easiest healing for the best final look of the tattoo (looks better decades to come).
+• Please read this entire page before inquiring, it has a lot of info. • HOW LONG DOES IT TAKE ??? -Depending on complexity and wether it is black and grey or color. ~ Full Back average ~ 35 - 60 hrs (collar to mid thigh). ~ Arms on average ~ each take 25 - 40 hrs (deltoid to wrist). ~ Legs on average ~ each take 35 - 60 hrs (hip to ankle). • Work is done in sessions - Sessions average 2 to 4 hours each - these short length sessions creates the easiest healing for the best final look of the tattoo (looks better decades to come).
 This length session is how it has been done in Japan for over 200 years. -The outline usually takes up the first 2 or 3 sessions, next is the backgrounding if any, the last thing done is the image shading and or coloring.

 • The traditional Japanese style is very powerful, bold, nostalgic and beautiful all at the same time, it is not delicate. - This style is not done in pastel or transparent tones, that is a completely different style of art. - Classic Japanese tattoos are not done in the realistic style ~ Nor is it done in modern airbrush, storybook looking style - Classic Japanese tattooing has a specific look to it and that is Clarks passion. make sure that you understand the classic Japanese style and its scale (size) on the body.
 Please be sure it is what you want before you reach out.
 This style of tattoo is entirely based quite specifically on Japans art from the mid 1800's... to be specific - 1825 to 1875 !